kkbankol-ibm/serverless-language-translation/README.md

 * [Messaging](https://developer.ibm.com/messaging/message-hub/): Messaging is a key technology for modern applications using loosely decoupled architecture patterns such as microservices.
 * [Node.js](https://nodejs.org/): An open-source JavaScript run-time environment for executing server-side JavaScript code.
-* [OpenWhisk](https://www.ibm.com/cloud-computing/bluemix/openwhisk): An open source event-driven platform that allows you to execute code in response to an event.
+* [Cloud Functions](https://www.ibm.com/cloud-computing/bluemix/openwhisk): An open source event-driven platform that allows you to execute code in response to an event.
 This is the underlying technology for the IBM Cloud Functions offering

 # Watch the Video
 [![](http://img.youtube.com/vi/eXY0uh_SeKs/0.jpg)](https://www.youtube.com/watch?v=eXY0uh_SeKs)